drzwave/ZRAD/README.md

             - comment out the #warning line, then manually set the next several lines with the proper GPIO vlues (they are pretty obvious).
     - Edit app.c and uncomment the line: #define DEBUGPRINT
 8. Build and download - press the INCLUDE button should send a Z-Wave NIF and cause the blue LED to blink.
 Send a BASIC SET ON should turn the green LED on.

+## Zniffer

+ZRADMini makes a great Zniffer for debugging Z-Wave networking issues.

+1. Connect ZRADMini to a WSTK using the Tag-Connect connector
+2. Open Simplicity Studio
+3. From the Launcher perspective, in the My Products tab, enter the xG23-RB4210A
+    - The RB4210A is a +20dBm devkit using a ZG23B and is pinout compatible with ZRADmini
+    - Much easier to simply download the pre-built Zniffer application than trying to configure it for ZRAD
+4. Click on the Example Projects tab and select Z-Wave
+5. Filter on "zniffer" and choose only Demos
+6. Pick the desired Z-Wave - NCP Zniffer Beta (EU\_LR or US\_LR regions) and click on RUN
+7. Choose the proper WSTK to program the ZRADMini
+8. Unplug from the WSTK and plug into USB
+9. Zniffer should detect ZRADMini as a zniffer

 # QWIIC Connector Setup